mamaicode/rust-beginner-workshop-stockholm/README.md

 # Rust Workshop for Beginners

+DevFest Sweden Rustacean workshop, Feb 27, 2025 Introductory workshop to Rust as a programming language.

 ### 1. Introduction to Rust (15 min)
 - **What is Rust?
 Why is it popular?**
 - **Key features:** Safety, performance, concurrency